microchip-pic-avr-examples/pic18f47Q10-curiosity-hpc-demo-code/README.md

 ### <u>Lab 8: Interrupts</u>
 #### Introduction
 This lab discusses all about interrupts—their purpose, capabilities and how to set them up.
 Most interrupts are sourced from MCU peripheral modules.
 Some I/O pins can also be configured to generate interrupts whenever a change in state is detected.
-Interrupts usually signal events that require servicing by the software's Interrupt Service Routine (ISR).
+Interrupts usually signal events that require servicing by the software’s Interrupt Service Routine (ISR).
 Once an interrupt occurs, the program counter immediately jumps to the ISR to clear the interrupt flag, and then resumes what it was doing before.
 It is a more efficient way of handling events than continuously polling a status flag.

 #### Hardware Effects
 LEDs D5, D4, D3 and D2 rotate from left to right at a constant rate of 499.712 ms.